Submitted by on

 Be Prepared as the CMMC Compliance Deadline Approaches

-The steps required to meet the CMMC compliance deadline should be considered sooner rather than later.
+The steps required to meet the CMMC compliance deadline should be considered right away.
 While the actual deadline is still being finalized, most organizations take 12 to 18 months to achieve compliance on their own, even if they have the requisite skill-sets in place.
 There is also an ongoing effort for DoD contractors and subcontractors to continue to meet evolving defense-related requirements and maintain their approved status as DIB contractors and/or subcontractors.
 So, it’s best to take immediate action on CMMC 2.0.

 Egnyte has experts ready to answer your questions.
 For more than a decade, Egnyte has helped more than 17,000+ customers with millions of users worldwide.